 Bijrani Zone is a perfect place for lovers of nature and wildlife enthusiasts who admire the flora of the region.
-This buffer zone is situated at a distance of only 1 kilometer from Ramnagar.
+This zone is situated at a distance of only 1 kilometer from Ramnagar.
 The entry point for Bijrani Zone is the Amanda Gate.
 Wildlife species such as deer, chital, tiger, monkeys, elephants and a variety of other animals can easily be spotted in this zone.
 For the best experience, the best time to visit Bijrani Zone is from the month of mid-October till the end of June.

-It is true that Sitabani Buffer Zone is not incorporated into the main Park yet the site is frequented by a plethora of nature enthusiasts and wildlife lovers.
-Sitabani Buffer Zone offers a ravishing scenery, serene atmosphere and unreserved nature of the zone.
+It is true that Sitabani Zone is not incorporated into the main Park yet the site is frequented by a plethora of nature enthusiasts and wildlife lovers.
+Sitabani Zone offers a ravishing scenery, serene atmosphere and unreserved nature of the zone.
 It cannot be denied that it is one of the main tourist attractions.

 Dhela Safari Zone